NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The water heater setpoint can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] RelatedHVACSystem must reference a ``HeatingSystem`` (Boiler).
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
-         Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.

 .. _water_heater_desuperheater: